-- Nutritionally designed meals to restore health
+- Nutritionally designed meals to promote physical and mental health

 An addiction to alcohol will not only impact your own life, but it will also begin to hurt all those around you.
 When left untreated, an addiction will almost always win.
-At Free by the Sea, located in the State of Washington, our team is ready to help anyone who has the courage to finally take back control of their life after struggling with alcoholism.
+At Free by the Sea, located in the State of Washington, our team is ready to help anyone who dares to finally take back control of their life after struggling with alcoholism.